Saartje87/pbjs-0.6/docs/PB-$.md

 ### setValue

-Set or overwrite value of form element (input, button,..).
+Set the given value for every element in the set.
+Hellpfull for form elements.

 ###### Signature
 ```js